-By Joana Palma
+Temporary Autonomous Arts festival, By Joana Palma

-This creative freedom had made her always look for more alternative environments and ephemeral mental spaces where she could more easily fit in.
+Joana Palma is an artist that currently lives in London, UK.
 Gradually, her works started to gain visibility and her art objects were adopted for decorating social events.
 The first large-scale objects that she created portrayed the theme of space and mystical inheritances.
 However, she felt the need to widen her knowledge and set out to study abroad.
 Moved to a diverse artistic cultural scene of London, her work began to receive attention not only within her community, but also in the domain of the corporate world.
 She has been invited to carry out projects across different continents.

 With her academic training, she has become aware of the artist's role in society and the need to transcend socio-cultural barriers through art.
 This knowledge has led her to the need for social inclusion and to create events that are of participatory nature.
 Noting a growing demand for a paradigm shift in the current reality, she aims to expand her work in the area of contemporary art.
 Besides, she encourages young people to be independent thinkers for bringing forth creative transformations.

 In this new Edition of Diálogos, we share her last exhibition in the Temporary Autonomous Arts Festival in London, last October, where she displayed her artwork: